andrewcgase/inspire/readme.md

 It is your responsibility to render each piece of the data from the services out to the screen.
 Look carefully at each controller to figure out the properties that will need to be used for visualization.

 Requirements:
 - `5 points`: The data from the services are each rendered.
-Quote, Image, Weather, Todo
+Quote, Image, Weather, Todo x

 ###Step 2 - Adding the functionality `Total Points: 10`